 Crippling Depression is also called Major Depressive Disorder.
 A major depressive disorder is one of the most prevalent psychiatric disorders and estimated that greater than 300 million people suffer from depression.
-The W-H-O states that depression is the leading cause of disability worldwide.
+According to W-H-O states that depression is the leading cause of disability worldwide.
 The Centers for Disease Control estimates that approximately seven point six percent of Americans suffer from depression.

 Depression occurs throughout a person’s lifetime and generally females at the number of males, and estimated that females outnumber males by about two to one.